 Typically, background concentrations should be determined based on the air quality data collected in the vicinity of the proposed project site.
 If a "regional" monitor is used to determine background, a discussion should be provided to compare the topography, climatology, and emissions sources between the area of the proposed project and the area where the "regional" monitor is located.
 On a case-by-case basis, ADEQ may allow the Permittee to use a data set obtained from other states if the data set is believed to be more representative.
-Note that some monitors are only running for a particular season (usually ozone season).
+In general, the monitoring data used for the background determination should meet the minimum 75 percent data capture requirement per quarter based on the criteria in 40 CFR Part 50, Appendices K, N, S, and T. Some monitors are only running for a particular season (usually ozone season).
 Sufficient justification and documentation must be provided if a seasonal monitor is used for the background determination.
-If representative air quality data are unavailable, the Permittee may use some conservative air quality data for the background determination.
+If representative air quality data are not available, the Permittee may use some conservative air quality data for the background determination.
 The Permittee should explain why the utilization of these air quality data would provide a conservative estimate of the background concentration.
-If the Permittee proposes determining background concentration by modeling background sources, please consult with ADEQ.

 In Arizona, ambient monitoring is conducted by a number of governmental agencies and regulated industries.
 Each year, ADEQ compiles an annual monitoring report that summarizes monitored values from around Arizona.
 The reports also list active monitoring networks for various criteria pollutants.
 Electronic copies of the AQD's annual air quality reports (required by A.R.S. §49-424.10) can be downloaded from ADEQ's website at: